 The faux leather industry has experienced “advancements” and “production improvements” over the years.
 It has even experienced a virtual identity overhaul with the viral catchphrase “vegan leather” making the rounds.
 But, really?
 We think all that actually means is it’s getting tougher for folks to know what they’re getting.

 We don’t have time for that.
 You probably don’t either.
-So, here’s the rundown on real leather vs. faux leather in some important areas, including how to spot a fake, and some insight into how environmentally conscious that “vegan” leather really is.
+If you’re trying to find a quick answer, we’ll cut to the chase.
+The main difference between the two is real leather is made from animal hides, such as buffalo or cattle.
+Faux leather is made from polyvinyl chloride (PVC) or polyurethane and is not natural.
+Now that you know the main difference, here’s the rundown onreal leather vs. faux leather in some other important areas, including how to spot a fake, and some insight into how environmentally conscious that “vegan” leather really is.

 Look at the surface of the leather.
 Real leather is a natural material made from real animal skin.
 Its surface structure will not be completely uniform and will include blemishes and imperfections.
 (Hints of imperfections are a good sign in leather.)
 When you run your fingers across real leather, it doesn’t feel perfectly smooth.
 Press your finger into the leather - the surface will stretch and wrinkle a bit, like skin.
 Finally, smell it.
 If you’ve smelled real leather before, you know it has a distinctive “leathery” smell - it has a natural, organic, skin scent that cannot be accurately manufactured.